mendesbarreto/my-computer-from-scratch/README.md

 - **Build a Computer from Scratch**: Assembling a computer from the ground up to gain a comprehensive understanding of its workings.
 - **Develop Two Software Applications**: Design and implement at least two original software applications to run on the newly built computer.
+- Be a better programmer and problem solver.

 ## Resources